Here you’ll find a meaningful list of elementary math report card comments that help reduce the time you spend writing student remarks.

 - _____ often loses materials, manipulatives, and supplies needed to complete activities.

-- _____ asks for assistance from teacher when appropriate.
+- _____ asks for assistance from teacher at appropriate times.

 - _____ exhibits poor time management and consequently has trouble completing math assignments on time.